Reducing Staff Retention in Nursing Homes

 Wage and Benefit Concerns

-Nursing home staff have historically been disadvantaged in nearly every aspect of total compensation, including wages, benefits, and paid leave.
+Staff retention in nursing homes has historically been disadvantaged in nearly every aspect of total compensation, including wages, benefits, and paid leave.
 According to the Bureau of Labor Statistics, registered nurses (RNs) working in nursing homes make 7% less than RNs working in hospitals.
 Of the 447,000 certified nursing assistants (CNAs) working in nursing homes, more than 40% rely on public assistance, with 12% living in a household below the federal poverty line.
 A study published in 2020 also found that more than 60% of nursing home staff did not have paid leave.
 These discrepancies in compensation are one of the top reasons why care workers leave their positions in nursing homes for more financially rewarding roles.

 Wage and Benefit Concerns